ashokrajuu/api-opa/README.md

 ### Functionality:

-- User can login to the app if the user exists
+- Users can log in to the application if the user exists
-- Only Admin Role user can create the user and view the user created
+- Only Admin Role can create the user and view the available users
-- Only Authenticated user canview the users available
+- Only Authenticated user can view the available users

 ### Technical Components:

-- Flask is used to serve API calls
+- Flask is used to serve API calls.
-- Sqllite DB is used to store the user info
+- Sqlite DB is used to store the user information.
-- JWT provides authentication
+- JWT (Java Web Token)provides Authentication.
-- OPA provides Authorization
+- OPA (Open Policy Agent) provides Authorization

 ### Working

 - Creates a Flask application instance (app)
 - Initializes and Define the sql(db), jwt and opa config
 - Login function,
-  - Recieves all traffic and only existing users will be allowed
+  - Receives all traffic and only existing users will be allowed
   - JWT token will be generated
   - View function,
   - JWT token is verified
-  - OPA parses the role from token and authroization decision is taken
+  - OPA parses the role from token and authorization decision is taken
-  - Result will be dispalyed
+  - Result will be displayed
 - Create function,
   - JWT token is verified
-  - OPA parses the role from token and authroization decision is taken
+  - OPA parses the role from token and authorization decision is taken
   - User will be created in DB and indicated in logline

 > Docker image will vary based on platform,